ppy/osu-wiki/wiki/Help_Centre/en.md

 To check, try the following steps (under Windows 8 and above):

 1. Open the Start menu.
-2. Type `default` into the search bar within the Start menu.
+2. Type `default app settings` into the search bar within the Start menu, and click the setting that appears.
-3. If you see a menu entry titled `Default app settings`, click it.
-If you do not, expand your search to include `default app settings`.
 4. Scroll down to the `Web browser` heading and check to make sure that a browser which you have installed is properly set.

-##### My game will not update properly!
+#### My game will not update properly!

 **This is usually due to issues with your PC, but can very rarely be caused by new updates.**

 osu! generally keeps itself up-to-date without any help, but sometimes things can go wrong.

 We recommend restarting your PC as the first option.
-This will fix more issues than you expect it to as far as computers are concerned, and osu! is no different.
+This will fix more issues than you expect it to, as far as computers are concerned, and osu! is no different.

-Ensure your release stream is set to stable in the game options.
+Ensure your "release stream" is set to stable in the game options.

 You can also try forcing the game to update.